Clemapfel/jluna/docs/manual.md

 #### Accessing Julia Values

-To access the value of something Julias-side, be it a function or the value of a variable, it is best to use `Module::get<T>` wherever possible.
+To access the value of something Julia-side, be it a function or the value of a variable, it is best to use `Module::get<T>` wherever possible.
 Because the function knows what type the return value will be at compile time, it can directly (but safely) access the Julia-state through C, unboxing the value for us without ever going through the `jluna::Proxy` infrastructure.

 #### Changing a Julia Value

-To mutate a variable, `Module::assign` is the preffered choice.
+To mutate a variable, `Module::assign` is the preferred choice.
 It is much faster than a named proxy, yet still forwards exceptions and automatically boxes C++-side values for us.

 #### Creating a Julia Variable